felixhayashi/TW5-TiddlyMap/README.md

 License
 ---------------------------------------------------------------------

+TiddlyMap is distributed under the [BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause).
-By using this plugin you agree to the product's [License Terms](https://github.com/felixhayashi/TW5-TiddlyMap/blob/master/LICENSE) (TiddlyMap is distributed under the [BSD 2-Clause License](http://opensource.org/licenses/BSD-2-Clause)).
+By using this plugin you agree to the product's [License Terms](https://github.com/felixhayashi/TW5-TiddlyMap/blob/master/LICENSE).

 Installation
 ---------------------------------------------------------------------